Aaha3-1/Laddu/readme.md

   ```

  > [!WARNING]
- > Don't install random packages without making sure it is safe
+ > Don't install random packages without making sure it is safe.
+ > Always check the `PKGBUILD` file in case you download a virus.